pranshugaba/maths-wiki/README.md

 You should be able to access the website in your browser at that address.
 The site will autoreload each time you edit a file, and you will be able to see your content rendered beautifully.

+When you are done with your changes, create a pull request to submit your changes to this repository.